a-hakim/senangwebs-whiteboard/README.md

 ## 📦 Installation

+### Production Use (Recommended)

-Simply include the SWW files in your HTML - FontAwesome and Marked are now built-in:
+Simply include the built SWW files in your HTML - FontAwesome and Marked are pre-bundled:

 ```html
 <!DOCTYPE html>